Flight-Free-UK/flight_free_uk_website/source/posts_travel/sailing-across-the-atlantic.html.markdown

 ![](/images/uploads/sunset-atlantic-crossing-tnicholson.jpg)

-We’re now making a short film about our travels by bus, train, boat and Brompton bikes through the Americas.
-Follow along at [BritsOnBromptons.uk](https://britsonbromptons.uk/).
+*T﻿im Nicholson and family are now making a short film about their travels by bus, train, boat and Brompton bikes through the Americas.
+Follow along at [BritsOnBromptons.uk](https://britsonbromptons.uk/).*